Learn natural, earth-friendly ways to eliminate garden pests that wreak havoc in your yard or garden.

 - Actually, try to pull or remove them before they even flower so you don’t run the risk of them seeding.

-- Some weeds like, Dandelions, can germinate, grow, flower, and produce seeds within a one and half or two week period.
-Sometimes in just days if all the conditions are right.
+- Some weeds, like dandelions, can germinate, grow, flower, and produce seeds within a one and half or two week period.

 - For further resources, check out the Federal Noxious Weeds List.

-What: Animal Pests.
-Moles are in the rodent family, blind, have barely any back legs and their front legs are more like flippers ending with little claws, and eat mostly insects and earthworms.
+Moles are in the rodent family, blind, have barely any back legs and their front legs are more like flippers ending with little claws.
+They eat mostly insects and earthworms.

-How to Control: Moles can be controlled in a few different ways besides trapping and killing them.
+Moles can be controlled in a few different ways besides trapping and killing them.
 It comes down to modifying their food in your garden so they don’t want to visit or make a home there.
 Different forms of Caster oil from the Caster Bean can be applied so it filters down into the soil.
 This works really well to deter and push moles out of your yard.
-The Caster oil coats the mole’s food so it doesn’t taste good thus running them out of your yard for your neighbors’ yard.
-HA!
-(Just kidding, neighbors.
-We would never intend to do that).
+The Caster oil coats the mole’s food so it doesn’t taste good.

 - Be sure to replace and cover the hole you make with a rock or piece of wood so it completely covers the hole thus preventing any light from penetrating into the tunnel.